devendranaga/devendranaga.github.io/_posts/2022-01-16-defending-against-port-scanners.markdown

 This is one example, but there are many otherways to identifying open TCP ports.
 For now, lets look at how this can be prevented for the SYN usecase.

+An IDPS generally will have 3 stages.

+1. parsing
+2. filtering
+3. reporting / alerts / events

+-> Parsing involve decoding packets, uncovering all the layers upto the application.
+-> Filtering involve a task of handling filters at each layer.
+Filters are applied on the set of rules to match incoming packet.
+Sometimes, identifiers in the packets are then used to track the state of the connection / communication.
+(Connection tracking)
+-> reporting / alerts / events are generated as the output of the filter.
+Events are formatted in a way / representation for monitoring and further analysis.